![]() |

 POTATOES Boil the potatoes in well-salted water until cooked clear through, drain, cool and refrigerate.

-FILLING Stir together the filling ingredients and refrigerate to let the flavors meld until ready to fill.
+FILLING Stir together the filling ingredients.
+Taste the filling (and even prepare a test Potato Bite, if you like) and adjust the horseradish to taste.
+Refrigerate to let the flavors meld until ready to fill.

 Shop Your Pantry First